urnathan/libcody/README.md

 decoding the messages.

 Words containing characters in the set [-+_/%.A-Za-z0-9] need not be quoted.
 Words containing characters outside that set should be quoted.
+A zero-length word may be achieved with `''`

 Quoted words begin and end with APOSTROPHE (x27).
 Within the quoted word, BACKSLASH (x5c) is used as an escape mechanism, with the